Megaupload: Other reactions

 Former French president Nicolas Sarkozy said he was satisfied with the shutdown of the website.
 He found the site's operators were reaping "criminal profits from the illegal distribution of copyrighted works".
 "The time has come for increased judicial and police co-operation between states" in the fight against online copyright infringement, he said in a statement.

-Web organizations have raised concerns about possible effects of the Megaupload case on the future of file sharing, cloud storage, and Internet commerce.
+Web organisations have raised concerns about possible effects of the Megaupload case on the future of file sharing, cloud storage, and Internet commerce.
 Various commentators including John C. Dvorak, Glenn Greenwald, and Julian Sanchez have written on the topic as well, particularly as it relates US government powers to take down a web site without a trial, even without new laws like SOPA.
 In fact, the U.S. Dept of Justice was able to rely on PRO-IP, a law passed back in 2008, in order to shut down Megaupload.

 People who used Megaupload for personal and business storage, such as large audio and video files for family and work, have also voiced their complaints about the fact that they no longer had access to their files on the service.
 Examples cited in the media included staff at public interest group Public Knowledge who used it for large files, and Android cellphone software writers who described it as "one of the best ways to distribute [software] ...
-There are a number of similar sites for this use, but Megaupload was always the fastest".
+There are a number of similar sites for this use, but Megaupload was always the fastest."

 File hosting websites limited the functionality of their services.
 FileSonic.com, one of the top ten file hosting services, withdrew the ability to share links to files.
 The site's main page added a banner stating "All sharing functionality on FileSonic is now disabled.
 Our service can only be used to upload and retrieve files that you have uploaded personally."
 Other file hosting websites followed suit, including FileServe.com, FileJungle.com, Uploadstation.com, x7.to and 4shared.com, by shutting down, cancelling affiliate programs or allowing users to only download what they themselves uploaded.
-Another large file-sharing website, Uploaded.to, ceased services for users accessing from United States-based IP addresses.
+Another large file-sharing website, Uploaded.to, ceased services for users accessing from United States–based IP addresses.

 According to MediaFire CEO Derek Labian, he and his file hosting company are not concerned by the Megaupload incident because "Megaupload was making a ridiculous amount of money with a ridiculously bad service...
 We don't have a business built on copyright infringement."
 A spokesperson for RapidShare similarly expressed a lack of concern, saying that "file hosting itself is a legitimate business", pointing out that Microsoft's SkyDrive operates on a similar basis.

 BTJunkie, a website indexing torrent files, shut down voluntarily on 6 February 2012.
 The file hosting site Turbobit.net blocked access to U.S. visitors, and QuickSilverScreen, a site offering streaming video links, closed on 7 February 2012.